commaai/agnos-builder/README.md

 ./build_system.sh
 ```

-Flashing to a comma 3/3X (Be sure to set your device in QDL mode before flashing.
-Refer to [QDL MODE Section](https://flash.comma.ai/) for more information.):
+Flashing to a comma 3/3X (Be sure to set your device in EDL mode before flashing.
+This involves connecting your USB-C cable from your computer to [port 2](https://flash.comma.ai/assets/fastboot-ports-DhWKM-vn.svg)):
 ```
 ./flash_kernel.sh
 ./flash_system.sh

+./flash_all.sh <- this runs both scripts one after the other
 ```

 > [!NOTE]